-In the first quarter of 2017, in conjunction with the promotion of Grant Moise from Senior Vice President Business Development / Niche Products to General Manager of The Dallas Morning News and Executive Vice President of A. H. Belo, the Company reorganized its two reportable segments based on changes in reporting structure and the go-to-market for the Company's service and product offerings.
+The Company identified two reportable segments based on reporting structure and the go-to-market for the Company's service and product offerings.
 The two reportable segments are Publishing and Marketing Services.

 The Publishing segment includes the Company's core print and digital operations associated with its newspapers, niche publications and related websites and apps.
-These operations generate revenue from sales of advertising within its newspaper and digital platforms, subscription and retail sales of its newspapers, sponsorship advertising for events, commercial printing and distribution services, primarily related to national and regional newspapers, and preprint advertisers.
-Businesses within the Publishing segment leverage the production facilities, subscriber and advertiser base, and digital news platforms to provide additional contribution margin.
+These operations generate revenue from sales of advertising within its newspaper and digital platforms, subscription and retail sales of its newspapers, commercial printing and distribution services, primarily related to national and regional newspapers, and preprint advertising.
+Businesses within the Publishing segment leverage its production facilities, subscriber and advertiser base, and digital news platforms to provide additional contribution margin.
 The Company evaluates Publishing operations based on operating profit and cash flows from operating activities.

-The Marketing Services segment includes the operations of DMV Holdings, Speakeasy and digital advertising through Connect (programmatic advertising).
-The Company operates the portfolio of assets within its Marketing Services segment as separate businesses that sell digital marketing and advertising through different channels, including programmatic advertising and content marketing within the social media environment.
+The Marketing Services segment includes the operations of DMV Holdings and digital advertising through Connect (programmatic advertising).
+The Company operates this integrated portfolio of assets within its Marketing Services segment as separate businesses that sell digital marketing and advertising through different channels, including programmatic advertising and content marketing within the social media environment.

-Based on the organization of the Company's structure and organizational chart, we believe the Company's chief operating decision makers (the "CODMs") are its Chief Executive Officer, Jim Moroney, and Grant Moise, the General Manager of The Dallas Morning News and Executive Vice President of A. H. Belo Corporation.
-The CODMs allocate resources and capital to the Publishing and Marketing Services segments at the segment level.
+Based on the organization of the Company's structure and organizational chart, the Company's chief operating decision maker (the "CODM") is its Chief Executive Officer.
+As of May 17, 2018, Robert W. Decherd became the CODM upon Jim Moroney's retirement.
+The CODM allocates resources and capital to the Publishing and Marketing Services segments at the segment level.

 The tables below set forth summarized financial information for the Company's reportable segments.
-Due to the first quarter 2017 reorganization of the Company's two reportable segments, the prior year periods financial information by segment were recast for comparative purposes.